 Sound Voice Healing alumna, Erin Raber, joins the Virginia Thurston Healing Garden Cancer Support Center, according to the Harvard Press.

 Dr. Katharine Ransom, Ph.D., TSD ’20, has been keeping herself very busy since she graduated.
 Katharine became an Arena Virginia Staff Fellow and started working on the finance team for Alex Askew for Delegate (VA-85).
-She also started a new position as a Research Assistant for the non-profit, Understood and will be working on their guidebook for those with thinking and learning differences.
-Most important, she has written a chapter in Global Perspectives on Motherhood, Mothering, and Masculinities from Demeter Press that was released in July.
+She also started a new position as a Research Assistant for the non-profit, Understood, and will be working on their guidebook for those with thinking and learning differences.
+Most importantly, she has written a chapter in Global Perspectives on Motherhood, Mothering, and Masculinities from Demeter Press that was released in July 2021.

 Rosina Roibal, EXA '16, received her MFT license in November 2019.
 She is currently a bilingual clinician working with teenagers on probation, doing both individual and family therapy in the Multi-Dimensional Family Therapy Program at Lincoln Families.